Quasibound states of massive charged scalars around dilaton black holes in $2+1$ dimensions: Exact frequencies: Three-dimensional charged dilaton black holes with cosmological constant

 \section{Three-dimensional charged dilaton black holes with cosmological constant}

 We begin by outlining the geometry and key characteristics of the charged black hole analyzed in this work.
 The theoretical framework is based on the Einstein--Maxwell-dilaton theory with a cosmological constant (EMD$\Lambda$ theory), which is conformally related to the low-energy limit of string theory in $2+1$ dimensions.
-This theory provides a rich setting for exploring black hole solutions in lower-dimensional gravity.
-The action of the EMD$\Lambda$ theory is defined by
+This theory provides a rich setting for exploring black hole solutions in lower-dimensional gravity, as discussed in what follows.

+The three-dimensional Maxwell-dilaton gravity is a field theory that extends Einstein gravity in three dimensions by coupling it to both a Maxwell field (electromagnetism) and a dilaton field (a scalar field that often arises in string theory and lower-dimensional gravity models).
+The physical phenomena related to 3D Maxwell-dilaton gravity include: Black hole solutions, electric and magnetic charges, gravitational and gauge solitons, black hole thermodynamics, holography and Anti-de Sitter/Conformal field theory (AdS/CFT) correspondence, topological and Chern--Simons terms, dimensional reduction and string theory, supersymmetry and Bogomol'nyi--Prasad--Sommerfeld (BPS) states and hairy black holes \cite{JHEP.2012.89,PhysRevD.97.064032,JHEP.2021.58,EurPhysJC.82.600,PhysRevD.107.024043}.